Doctor Fate (Khalid Nassour): Character description and design

-Religious and racial identity

-During the character's inception, Nassour was made Egyptian-American in order emphasize aspects of Egypt often incorporated to Doctor Fate, with Levitz admitting such a focus with the original Doctor Fate wasn't possible prior.
-He is also of relation to a family of ancient pharaohs in Egypt, granting him mystical potential.
-Due to his maternal line connecting him to the Nelson bloodline, the character would also be of Swedish and British ancestry.

-Within his comic book series, Nassour was characterized as Muslim although his faith was depicted as struggling prior due to competing beliefs from his parents' respective Islam and Methodism and the added existence of the Egyptian deities.
-The second story arc rationalized both religions as legitimate but leaned towards Islamic beliefs, with one archangel supporting Khalid suggesting the Egyptian deities as either jinns or angels whom have stylized themselves as gods and work similar to their mythological counterparts but also work in tandem to DC's depiction to Allah.
-Aspects of this portrayal has been criticized, having been said to the character to feeling culturally inauthentic and would have benefitted from input by a Muslim writer.

-Within media adaptations, Young Justice's Khalid Nassour features several departures and alternate depictions; while retaining his Egyptian identity and heritage, his American and British ancestry is connected to Mayflower pilgrims and the Homo magi race, thus making him a distance descendant of the series' version of Arion, whose lineage is responsible for his potential in magic and is grandson of Vandal Savage within that series' continuity.
-The character was similarly noted to be Muslim although this depiction did not feature influence of any derivatives of Christianity onto the character.
+The character was created to emphasize aspects of ancient Egypt often incorporated in Doctor Fate in which was not possible with the original Doctor Fate character.
+A mixed Egyptian-American, Nassour's maternal line connects him to Kent Nelson and his family, who are of Swedish and British ancestry.
+Conversely, his paternal line makes him a family of ancient pharaohs in Egypt, granting him mystical potential.
+In lieu with other Doctor Fates, the character can be described as a respected member in superhero teams, a mystic consultant, and uniquely a therapist at select times.
+His prowess as a has also varied; he was first noted in his earlier publication to be less powerful than past versions of Doctor Fate.
+Other times, he is comparable to the original Doctor Fate and Zatanna, stated to being among the most powerful sorcerers and agent for the Lords of Order.

-Design and costume
+Physical and costume design

 Khalid Nassour's designs throughout his publication history.
-The first three images depict the character's distinctive designs exclusive to the character.
-The last image showcase a design shared with the Kent Nelson.
+The first three images depict the character's distinctive designs exclusive to him.
+The last image showcase a design shared with Kent Nelson.

-First created and designed with an emphasis on the Egyptian aspect of Doctor Fate, artist Sony Liew first drew the character with a focus on representing his heritage through physical attributes (hair, nose shape, and skin tone) while depicting him with a more average physique, diverging from the muscular physiques often associated with superhero characters.
+When designing the character for the first time, artist Sony Liew first drew the character with a focus on representing his heritage through physical attributes (hair, nose shape, and skin tone) while depicting him with a more average physique, diverging from the muscular physiques often associated with superhero characters.
 Official profile sources also cite the character to be 5'5".

-Like the original version, Nassour's magic visual system employs the Egyptian ankh motif and typopgraphy, using letters and geometric forms such as circles and spirals as design elements to create a distinctive visual system.
-This visual system has also been accompanied by Egyptian hieroglyphs, the runic alphabet, and the Arabic alphabet.
+Nassour was also as a young man older than typical college-aged superheroes to make him more distinguishable.
+Like the original version, Nassour's magic visual system employs the Egyptian ankh motif and typography, using letters and geometric forms such as circles and spirals as design elements to create a distinctive visual system.
+In some storylines, the visual system has also been accompanied by Egyptian hieroglyphs, the runic alphabet, and the Arabic alphabet.